JawollJan/SpriteSheetMaker/README.md

       └── 2.png
    ```
    You can see this folder if you uncheck `Delete Temp Folder`
-5. (If To Pixelate) Re-renders the image pixelated via compositor, If compositor node group not found then it is appended from `SpriteSheetMaker.blend`
+6. (If To Pixelate) Re-renders the image pixelated via compositor, If compositor node group not found then it is appended from `SpriteSheetMaker.blend`
-6. Once all images are rendered, retrieves them from temp folder and uses `pillow` package to stitch together all images (while also adding labels based on action name) into a single sprite sheet
+7. Once all images are rendered, retrieves them from temp folder and uses `pillow` package to stitch together all images (while also adding labels based on action name) into a single sprite sheet

 ## ❓ Common Questions
-**_Why is my sprite empty / not showing?_**
+**_Why is my sprite empty / not showing any objects?_**
 1. Make sure you've added the desired objects to `Objects to Capture`
 2. Make sure `Pixels Per Meter` isn't 0 or too small
 3. Make sure you've added lights